Hakujou/efi-hackintosh/README.md

 OpenCore 0.5.5 would not boot on that machine, otherwise nothing specific or particular difficulties.
 Beware of GPU disabling patch (Root -> DeviceProperties -> Add) as your GPU PCI root is probably different than mine.
 You can remove it if you only has an AMD GPU.

-If you want sleep to work, you need to set ACPI controlled by OS in BIOS settings (default value, IIRC).
+If you want sleep to work, you need to set Sleep controlled by OS in BIOS settings (default value, IIRC).
 Secure Boot can still be enabled, but I disabled it since I don't like it.

 ### Broken things